What to Know Before Buying a Wildcard Certificate for Your Exchange Server

-Wildcard Certificates save our customers hundreds or even thousands of dollars a year by letting them install the same certificate on multiple servers for no additional cost (thanks to our unlimited server license).
+Wildcard Certificates save our customers hundreds or even thousands of dollars a year by letting them install the same certificate on multiple servers.
 DigiCert's wildcard certificates also allow for Subject Alternate Names to be included for no additional cost, allowing a certificate to cover almost any sub-domain of the domain it was issued to.

 Wildcard Certificate Compatability with Exchange 2007